Conservation South Africa

 Healthy African Rangelands

-By 2030 we will support the replication, scaling and uptake of the Herding for Health approach across 10 million hectares of African Rangelands in at least 6 countries
+By 2030 we will support the replication, scaling and uptake of the Herding for Health approach across 7 million hectares of highly biodiverse native savannas, grasslands and shrublands in at least 6 African countries

 HOW WE WORK

-We work with government, communities and the private sector to implement sustainable landscape management strategies and restore degraded ecosystems, while supporting the creation of green enterprises, green jobs, and green skills.
-We focus on vulnerable households with an emphasis on rural women, youth and small-scale farmers.
+We work with national, district and local government, local communities, civil society, and the private sector to implement sustainable landscape management strategies to restore degraded ecosystems, while supporting the creation of green enterprises, green jobs, and green skills.
+We focus on vulnerable households with an emphasis on rural women, youth and small-scale farmers and fishers.

-We work with communities, paid and voluntary restoration teams, to carry out rangeland management and restoration on communal land.
+We work with local communities, and paid and voluntary restoration teams, to carry out best practice rangeland management and restoration interventions on communal land

-Our research deepens our understanding of how our work can reduce greenhouse gas emissions and increase water security and biodiversity while ensuring people’s livelihoods.
+Our research deepens our understanding of how our work can reduce greenhouse gas emissions and increase water security and biodiversity, while supporting livelihoods

 LEARNING MATERIALS & OPPORTUNITIES